mgambill/vue-starter/README.md

 ## Getting started

 Since this repo is meant to be a starting point, its recommended you use the following command to clone the project into your own project.
+Then remove this repo as the origin (or override with your own).

 ```
 git clone https://github.com/mgambill/vue-starter.git your-project-name